- Things You Should Know

 - Print Specs

-Clubcard Vancouver offers die cut cards on 16pt silk laminated cardstock cut to custom shapes in a variety of sizes ranging from 2.5" to 4" x 6" and larger sizes by custom quote.
-These silky soft die cut cards are printed in full color with a matte silk lamination applied to both sides, making your cards durable and sturdy yet so luxurious.
+Clubcard Vancouver offers custom shape die cut cards on 16pt silk laminated cardstock in a variety of sizes ranging from 2.5" square to 5" x 7" and larger sizes by custom quote.

 Good To Know

 When an area of your card is embossed or debossed, the reverse effect will appear on the other side of the card.
 If your custom shape is considered very intricate, we may need to adjust the price of die-cutting with your prior approval.

 How Should I Supply Die Cut Card Design?

 Please supply your die line file in Vector format.
 If you need help preparing your die line watch the tutorial video or select the option to have us create your die line for you.